Maryjval/Text-Analysis/README.md

 ...

 ## Report
-For a detailed analysis and discussion of the project methodology, results, and insights, please refer to the [Project Report].
+For a detailed analysis and discussion of the project methodology, results, and insights, please refer to the [Project Report](report.pdf).

 ...